-The preceding discussion stressed the important distinction between inflation in prices of gross output (such as the CPI) and of value added (such the GDP deflator).
-In this section, we provide some empirical evidence about the timing and relative magnitude of the changes in the GDP deflator and the CPI inflation rates during major oil price changes that sheds light on the relative contribution of oil and money to the inflation in the GDP deflator observed in the 1970s.
-Figure 8 shows the annualized inflation rates for gross output prices (as measured by the CPI) and the price of value added (as measured by the GDP deflator) for the United States in the period 1960.I-2000.II.19 We use the PRXHS index of consumer prices that excludes housing and shelter.
+The preceding discussion stressed the important distinction between inflation in prices of gross output (such as the CPI) and of value added (such as the GDP deflator).
+In this section, we provide some empirical evidence about the timing and relative magnitude of the changes in the GDP deflator and the CPI inflation rates during major oil price changes that sheds light on the relative contributions of oil and money to the inflation in the GDP deflator observed in the 1970s.
+Figure 8 shows the annualized inflation rates for gross output prices (as measured by the CPI) and the price of value added (as measured by the GDP deflator) for the United States in the period 1960.1-2000.2.19 We use the PRXHS index of consumer prices, which excludes housing and shelter.
 Despite the obvious differences in the content and construction of these two indices, there is strong comovement in the long run.
-For our purposes, it will be of interest to focus on five major episodes: the two major oil prices increases of 1973/74 and 1979/80, the major drop in oil prices in early 1986, the invasion of Kuwait in 1990/91, and the recent oil price volatility since 1997.
+For our purposes, it will be of interest to focus on five major episodes: the two major oil prices increases of 1973- 1974 and 1979-1980, the major drop in oil prices in early 1986, the invasion of Kuwait in 1990-1991, and the recent oil price volatility since 1997.

 Our first observation is that Figure 8 shows an unusual discrepancy between the deflator and CPI inflation rates during each of the five episodes of interest.
 CPI inflation rose sharply relative to deflator inflation between 1972 and 1974 and again in 1979 and early 1980.
-This result is not surprising, as these
+This result is not surprising, as these periods were characterized by major fluctuations in world commodity markets.
+To the extent that prices of imported

-19 Our theoretical counterexample maintained the implicit assumption that no oil is produced domestically.
+^{19.} Our theoretical counterexample maintained the implicit assumption that no oil is produced domestically.
 This is not an issue for most OECD countries in the 1970s with the exception of the United States.
-There are reasons to doubt the quantitative importance of this channel, however, even for the United States.
-Not only is the share of domestic oil in U.S. GNP small, but there was little change in the quantity of domestically produced oil in response to OPEC's price increase.
-Thus, it is possible to construct GDP deflator data for the non-oil component of GDP.
-The resulting inflation rates will be lower than the total GDP deflator, but qualitatively similar under realistic assumptions.
+There are reasons to doubt the quantitative importance of this channel, however, even for the United States, given the small share of domestic oil in U.S. GDP.
+It may be shown that the inflation rate for the non-oil component of U.S. GDP will be lower than the inflation rate for the total GDP deflator, but that the overall results are qualitatively similar under realistic assumptions.